 Another story in which the moon is an active participant in the plot.
 This time it’s a lunar eclipse in 15th Century Italy, which is misinterpreted by the locals for darkly ceremonial purposes, amid an attack from the Mandragora Helix.
 Luckily the Fourth Doctor is on hand to generally thwart all the bad stuff.

-Has a werewolf in a circus, triggered by artificial moonlight.
+Contains a werewolf in a circus, whose condition is triggered by artificial moonlight.
 Does that count?

 And if it does.
-Here’s another one, all up in Queen Victoria’s grill.
+Here’s another one, all up in Queen Victoria’s regal grill.

 In which the Tenth Doctor is inside a hospital that has been stolen by rhino-faced space-cops called the Judoon and plonked on the moon so their target can’t get away.
 Simple, really.

 How much more moon-y could this one get?
 They’re on the moon, with moonspiders, they’re trying to stop the moon from destroying the earth and at one point the Twelfth Doctor goes mooning off, leaving Clara to work out what to do for the good of humanity and generally showing off his dark side.

 “Day of the Moon”